Rule Updated 2026

 The one thing beginners get wrong most

 They take too long to find a lost ball.
 The 3-minute limit is real and strictly enforced in competition.
-In casual play nobody times it, but getting in the habit of dropping quickly rather than hunting for 10 minutes is better golf and better etiquette.
+In casual play nobody times it, but getting in the habit of dropping quickly rather than hunting for 10 minutes is better golf and better etiquette on the course.

 Penalty summary